hwdsl2/setup-ipsec-vpn/README.md

 For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.
 Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
-If another DNS provider is preferred, [read below](#use-alternative-dns-servers).
+If another DNS provider is preferred, you may [use alternative DNS servers](docs/advanced-usage.md).

 Using kernel support could improve IPsec/L2TP performance.
 It is available on [all supported OS](#requirements).
 Ubuntu users should install the `linux-modules-extra-$(uname -r)` (or `linux-image-extra`) package and run `service xl2tpd restart`.